Questions about Admission to Oregon Tech

 We can give you general information about how your background might apply to an Oregon Tech program, but we are unable to make admissions decisions until we receive a complete application and official transcripts.

-Even though the English language was used in instruction, we will still ask for a translation of your transcripts into U.S. standards.
+Even though the English language was used in instruction, we will still ask for an evaluation of your transcripts into U.S. standards.
 Please be sure to request a course-by-course evaluation for this purpose.

 Oregon Tech recommends several transcript evaluation services.
 Contact those services or read their web sites for instructions specific to that service:

 Many course equivalencies can be found on Oregon Tech's Transfer Articulation page.
-When you apply for admission Oregon Tech will review your official transcripts to determine whether you are eligible.
-The Registrar's office provides a complete transfer evaluation after admission so you will know which courses transfer to Oregon Tech from other universities.
+The Registrar's office also provides a complete transfer evaluation after admission so you will know which courses transfer to Oregon Tech from other universities.
 This includes courses taken in other countries.
 In order to determine which international courses transfer, we will also require official transcripts and a translation of those transcripts into English (if necessary) and into U.S. standards on a course-by-course basis.

 Standards for licensure and academic coursework vary considerably around the world.
 Because of these differences it is very difficult for Oregon Tech to grant credit for previous coursework in medical profession majors.
 International students must complete all of the pre-requisite and major coursework for undergraduate programs in health profession majors, even if they are already practicing in their home country.